-We consider Peterson's mutual exclusion algorithm [20] to illustrate our approach.
-The algorithm uses two lock variables and one shared turn variable to ensure mutually exclusive access to a critical section; a shared variable counter is incremented within the critical section.
+We consider Peterson's mutual exclusion algorithm [27] to illustrate our approach.
+The algorithm (see Figure 1) uses two lock variables and one shared turn variable to ensure mutually exclusive access to a critical section; a shared variable counter is incremented within the critical section.
 Initially, we have lock0 = lock1 = turn = counter = 0.